jorgebucaran/hyperapp/docs/architecture/views.md

 ### Top-Level View

 Every Hyperapp application has a base view that encompasses all others.
-This is the **top-level view** that’s defined by the [`view:`](../api/app.md#view) property when using [`app()`](../api/app.md).
-Hyperapp automatically calls this view and gives it the current state when the state is initially set or anytime it’s updated.
+This is the **top-level view** that's defined by the [`view:`](../api/app.md#view) property when using [`app()`](../api/app.md).
+Hyperapp automatically calls this view and gives it the current state when the state is initially set or anytime it's updated.

 ```js
 app({